 In some schools, children with disability are in regular classes, whereas in others, children with disability have some extra support lessons together in a group and others in a regular class.
 There are also Government funded special support school programs, complete with their own staff and facilities within mainstream schools.

-Independent schools are non-Government institutions who support students with disability without Government funding.
+Independent schools are non-Government institutions which support students with disability without Government funding.

 Home-schooling can provide your child with a safe, supportive and flexible environment that suits their academic or behavioural needs.
 If you choose to homeschool, you need to register with your State or Territory Education Department.